alfrid12/wellspring-api/README.md

 3. npm i
 4. node reset-database.js
 5. npm start
+6. check if API is working properly by navigating to http://localhost:5000/runs in a web browser.
+Should return six run objects

 ## Troubleshooting
 * Make sure NodeJS version is 18: node -v